sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 The Barabási-Albert model captures the growth of networks through preferential attachment, where new nodes are more likely to connect to existing nodes with higher degrees.
 This "rich-get-richer" mechanism naturally generates scale-free networks with power-law degree distributions.

-In Chapter 18, Easley \& Kleinberg discuss how preferential attachment leads to power-law distributions, explaining why many real-world networks have a few highly connected hubs and many sparsely connected nodes[^1].
+In Chapter 18, Easley \& Kleinberg discuss how preferential attachment leads to power-law distributions, explaining why many real-world networks have a few highly connected hubs and many sparsely connected nodes.
 This model helps explain the emergence of highly uneven popularity distributions in social media, citation networks, and the web.

 #### Watts-Strogatz Small-World Model

 The Watts-Strogatz model creates networks with small-world properties by starting with a regular lattice and rewiring some connections randomly.
 This approach creates a balance between structure (high clustering) and randomness (short path lengths), replicating the small-world phenomenon observed in many real networks.

-In Chapter 20, Easley \& Kleinberg explore this balance between structure and randomness, explaining how a small number of random "weak ties" can dramatically reduce the average path length while maintaining high clustering[^1].
+In Chapter 20, Easley \& Kleinberg explore this balance between structure and randomness, explaining how a small number of random "weak ties" can dramatically reduce the average path length while maintaining high clustering.
 This model provides insights into how information can spread efficiently even in networks with strong local clustering.

 ### Influence Propagation Models